 How to Use and Eat Chia Seeds

-Chia seeds have a very subtle flavour so you can add them to just about anything.
-Enjoy them sprinkled on a salad or in your favourite yogurt.
-Try them in a smoothie, sprinkled on steamed veggies or in soup.
+Chia seeds have a very subtle flavor so you can add them to just about anything.
+Enjoy them sprinkled on a salad or in your favorite yogurt.
+Try them in a smoothie, sprinkled on steamed veggies or in a soup.
 The sky is the limit with these little powerhouse seeds.
 Including seeds in your diet might be one of your best decisions.
 Just remember that as healthy as they are, seeds are a very concentrated source of fat, though healthy fats and calories so enjoy them in smaller portions.

 Seed can soak 10-15 times the weight of the seed.
 This property helps the body to stay hydrated for longer and also retains electrolytes in the body.

 Chia seeds can replace unhealthy fat with just a single recipe.
 These can be used raw in spreads, salad dressings, ice cream and, fruit shakes.
 It can also be added to cakes, cookies, muffins, and other baked foods (Ixtaina, X.Y., 2008).

 Salvia hispanica is considered a safe food and has an insignificant heavy metal content (Armstrong, D., 2004).

 The only caution to take is to make sure that you consume enough water.
 As with all forms of fiber when too much is consumed with a lack of water it can result in constipation and very hard stools.
 If you find it hard to consume large quantities of water, soaking your chia seeds prior to consumption is a good idea, though still make sure to include water in your diet, adding fresh lemon or mint leaves can make it more refreshing.